zouhanq/zouhanq-assignment-10/README.md

  - The user can upload an image query.
 Again, return the top 5 relevant images along with similarity scores.
  - The user can upload both an image and text query.
 In this case, the user can enter a value between 0.0 and 1.0 indicating how much to weigh the text query relative to the image query.
 Again, return the top 5 relevant images along with similarity scores.

-The video in this repo should clarify the requirements.
+[This video](https://youtu.be/U2Ga0ydCfNA) should clarify the requirements.

 **Please complete the Python notebook as a first step.
 You don't need to hand this in, but it walks you through implementation steps.**